mjbernalv/deep-learning-mjbv-20261/README.md

-# deep-learning-mjbv-20261
+# Deep Learning Course Repository

-This repository contains the solutions and implementations for Deep Learning course workshops
+This repository contains the solutions and implementations for Deep Learning course workshops.